PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 3. Some bytecode interpreters may benefit from the ability to modify code at runtime.
 For example, bytecode that was linked using byte-offset information may be converted into code that uses pointers.
 Immutable code makes this type of self-modifying behavior more difficult or impossible.

 ### Chapter 13, Generating Bytecode
+This chapter continues the journey of code generation, transitioning from intermediate code to bytecode.
+This process transforms intermediate representations into executable final code, typically performed at compile time but adaptable to other stages like link time or runtime.
+By generating bytecode, developers unlock another option for executing programs beyond transpilation to high-level languages.

+Translation to bytecode involves iterating through intermediate instructions and converting them into bytecode instructions.
+This straightforward process, although depicted simply in this chapter, is crucial for bringing new programming languages to life.

+Key topics covered include converting intermediate code to Jzero bytecode, comparing bytecode assembler with binary formats, and integrating the runtime system through linking and loading.
+Additionally, an example from Unicon illustrates bytecode generation in icont.

 **Key Insights**:
 1. Operands from multi-operand instructions are pushed onto the stack by PUSH instructions.
 The actual operation computes a result.
 The result is stored in memory by a POP instruction.